Carolin Ellerkamp

 Read More

 Music focuses and motivates Carolin (she/her).
 Swimming & riding her bike energizes and activates her.
 Developing and providing access to safe water pushes her every day.
-Carolin’s community action project aims to be an intercultural and intergenerational exchange of ideas all relating to water quality, access, and sustainable solutions to ensure everyone has access to safe water.
+Carolin’s community action project aimed to be an intercultural and intergenerational exchange of ideas all relating to water quality, access, and sustainable solutions to ensure everyone has access to safe water.

 Among the many skills Carolin brings to the fellowship are knowledge in environmental and sustainability sciences, inter- and transdisciplinary science, photography, and communications.